 Steering Committee

 The Steering Committee is the WHIN Food Council’s leadership team, comprised of 10-15 community members who oversee and facilitate the development and implementation of all organizational activities.
 Steering Committee members are residents of the neighborhood interested in committing to at least one year of service working with our organization.
 Members have the option to join a committee/coordinator role based on their skills and experience.
-The committees to choose from include Strategic Planning, Gardening, Community Partnerships, Membership Engagement, Grow from Home, Farm Share, and Scholarships.
+The committees to choose from include Strategic Planning, Gardening, Community Partnerships, Membership Engagement, Grow from Classroom, Farm Share, and Scholarships.

-Meet Our 2023-2024 Steering Committee Members:
+Meet Our 2024 Steering Committee Members:

 2021-2022 Steering Committee Members: Eman Faris, Can Ersoy, Carmen Espinal, Juan Carlos Medrano, Shannon Conley, Anabel Perez, Caroline Aronin, Danielle Bagley, Valeria Cortez, Yelitza Aguilera, Sally Fisher, Caitlin Castelaz, Mio Alba, Kristina Bustos